nekoju/Writing/No1/firstDraft.md

 So Coca-Cola acquired Citi.

 MUPET had only been used for research so far, but its success against the Plague had brought it into the public eye.
-In CitiWorks--Citi's cybernetics division *an engineer* now had the idea to use MUPET to develop robotics software.
+In CitiWorks--the newly christened CitiDrank's cybernetics division *an engineer* now had the idea to use MUPET to develop robotics software.